jehill17/Willamette/README.md

 # Williamette
-This is the code modeling the Williamette River Basin (adapted from ResSim Lite)
+This is the code modeling the Willamette River Basin (adapted from ResSim Lite)